The-Pixeleur/.github/profile/README.md

 ## About Us 👾

-At Pixeleur, we're not just a game studio; we're a crew of passionate creators who believe in making games for pure joy. 🚀 Hailing from France, we craft gaming experiences that bring a smile to your face and a rush to your fingertips.
+At Pixeleur, we're not just a game studio; we're a crew of passionate creators who believe in making games for pure joy. 🚀 Game studio from France, we craft gaming experiences that bring a smile to your face and a rush to your fingertips.
 We're all about Unreal Engine wizardry, and our magic extends to games, apps, websites, and even ventures into the intriguing world of blockchain. 🌟

 ## Projects 🎯